devops-works/binenv/README.md

 With distributions as arguments, only versions for those distributions will be printed.

-In the output, versions printed in reverse mode are the currenly selected (a.k.a. active) versions (see [Selecting versions](#selecting-versions) below.
+In the output, versions printed in reverse mode are the currently selected (a.k.a. active) versions (see [Selecting versions](#selecting-versions) below.

 Versions in **bold** are installed.